Detective2016/data-logger/report.md

 ## Part B
 1a.
 Describe the voltage change over the sensing range of the sensor.
 A sketch of voltage vs. distance would work also.
 Does it match up with what you expect from the datasheet? <br />
+The result mostly matches with what's described in the data sheet, whereas the voltage increases sharply in the first 20cm.
+When the object gets too far, the distance sensor would not be able to sense the object anymore. <br />
 ![graph](DrawingGraph.jpg)
 ![graph](original.png)